gwbischof/outsource-mcp/README.md

 ## Tools

-### get_models
-Detects available AI models based on your configured API keys.
-Returns a comprehensive list of models organized by:
-- All available models across providers
-- Text generation capable models
-- Image generation capable models
-- Models grouped by provider (OpenAI, Anthropic, Google)

 ### outsource_text
 Creates an Agno agent with a specified model to generate text responses.
-Pass any available text model and a prompt to get AI-generated content.
-Supports models from OpenAI (GPT-4, GPT-3.5), Anthropic (Claude), and Google (Gemini).
+Pass any supported model name and a prompt to get AI-generated content.
+The tool automatically routes to the appropriate provider based on the model name.

 ### outsource_image
-Creates an Agno agent to generate images using DALL-E models.
+Generates images using AI models.
 Currently supports DALL-E 3 and DALL-E 2 for image generation.
 Returns base64 encoded image data that can be directly used in applications.

 ## Installation